EtienneWarneck/liri-node-app/README.md

 3. **_Give start-to-finish instructions on how to run the app_**

-In the Command Line Interface write: node liri.js nameOfCase songName/movieName or /musicianName
+In the Command Line Interface write: node liri.js nameOfCase songName/movieName or /musicianName to retrieve the information.

 4. **_Include screenshots, gifs or videos of the app functioning_**

 5. **_Contain a link to a deployed version of the app_**